• Home

 Drop

-• To your dog the word Drop should mean "Good things will come to the ground if you release what is in your mouth" Start in a low excitement environment without anything in your dog's mouth.
+• To your dog, the word Drop should mean "Good things will come to the ground if you release what is in your mouth" Begin in a low-excitement environment without anything in your dog's mouth.

 • Throw multiple small pieces of high-value food on the ground

-• Move your hands in the food pick up the pieces and push them towards your dog's mouth.
-(It's important to get your dog used to your hands being near their mouth during the drop cue)
+• Move your hands in the food, pick up the pieces and push them towards your dog's mouth.
+(It's helpful to get your dog used to your hands being near their mouth during the drop cue.)

-• Progress into an environment with more distractions and keep practicing.
+• Progress into different, more distracting environments and keep practising.

-• To your dog the word Drop should mean "I need to quickly drop this thing in my mouth so that I can make room for that super yummy thing the human has thrown on the ground next to them, I'll come back and pick up my thing after.
-Start in a low-excitement environment with a toy in your dog's mouth.
+• To your dog, the word Drop should mean "I need to quickly drop this thing in my mouth so that I can make room for that super yummy thing the human has thrown on the ground next to them.
+If the human picks up my object, I trust that they will return it immediately.
+Begin in a low-excitement environment when your dog has a low-value toy in their mouth.

 Here are some videos from trainers around the world to help teach the behaviour.